PowerShell/ProjectMercury/docs/FAQ.md

 An agent is a library that implements the user interface that talks to a specific language model or other assistance provider.
 Users can interact with these agents in a conversational manner, using natural language, to get the desired output or assistance.
-Currently, there are four supported agents in this repository.
+Currently, these are the supported
+agents:

 Agent README files: